Houston, TX | Cypress, TX | The Woodlands, TX

 - Limited mobility

 Hip fractures occur either from a fall or from a direct blow to the side of the hip, which can happen when you slip and fall.
 There are also conditions, such as osteoporosis, cancer, or stress-related injuries, that can make your bones more fragile, leaving you more susceptible to hip injuries.
-We will carefully examine your hip injuries and provide you with a personalized orthopedic therapy program.
+We will carefully examine your hip injuries and provide you with a personalized orthopedic therapy program from our hip doctor.
+Our team of health care professionals proudly serve Houston, TX; Cypress, TX; The Woodlands and nearby areas.

 Total hip replacement is a fairly common orthopedics procedure that involves removing the head of the thigh bone and replacing the ball-and-socket mechanism of the hip with artificial implants.
 This will relieve you of your hip pain and improve your mobility levels.